petitnau/algorand-vaults/README.md

 ==
 bz not_setescrow

-// check if the other transaction is a pay transaction of 100'000 algos (the amount required to initialize an account) gtxn 0 TypeEnum int pay
+// check if the other transaction is a pay transaction of 100'000 micro-algos (the amount required to initialize an account) to the vault gtxn 0 TypeEnum int pay
 ==